Effective atypical intersections and applications to orbit closures: Atypical weakly special subvarieties

-Once we have an algorithmic way of working with principal bundles and their connections, the above proof gives an algorithm for computing the loci $\mathcal{Z}(f,e)$ and $\mathcal{Y}(f,e)$.
+Once we have an algorithmic way of working with torsors and their connections, the above proof gives an algorithm for computing the loci $\mathcal{Z}(f,e)$ and $\mathcal{Y}(f,e)$.
 This will be the essential input in making our results effective in \S\ref{finalsection:eff}.